-Keeping Your Team Strong During the COVID-19 Crisis.
+Keeping Your Team Strong During the COVID-19 Crisis

 The coronavirus pandemic quickly altered dental practices across the nation.
 It’s likely your practice closed temporarily; laying off the majority of staff members and returning to work has seen increased sterilization and PPE requirements.
 Pent up demand from patients has resulted in busier-than-normal schedules.
 All of these things mean you need to look at this situation from a crisis management standpoint.

 It is not lost on office managers and dentists that this is a physically and emotionally difficult time for team members.
 Not only are they feeling the strain of increased expectations, learning to work with the added discomfort, headaches, fatigue, and the increased body temperature additional PPE creates, they may also have real health fears of contracting the virus.
 Some employees may be questioning their future in dental care or looking at employment changes to other practices to see if the grass may be greener.